-If traveling to Europe in December, Munich is great as it is renowned for its amazing Christmas markets where you will find everything from hand crafts to gourmet foods.
-The Gluewien or the hot wine is tradition of the winter markets.
+If travelling to Europe in December, Munich is great as it is renowned for its amazing Christmas markets where you will find everything from handcrafts to gourmet foods.
+The Gluewien or the hot wine is a tradition of the winter markets.

-In Munich we found the hop on hop off bus was great in winter to keep us all warm and see the sights.
+In Munich, we found the hop on hop off bus was great in winter to keep us all warm and see the sights.
 We got off at Nymphenburg Palace and visited the Marstall Museum.
-This museum is full of Royal Carriages and coaches from the Bavraian Royal family.
+This museum is full of Royal Carriages and coaches from the Bavarian Royal family.
 The Munich Residence has an amazing armoury and crown jewels on display.
-Munich is city thats alive in winter and covered with snow which is always a highlight for the kids.
+Munich is alive in winter and covered with snow which is always a highlight for the kids.

-There is so much to see and do in Prague, the capital city of the Czech Republic, that 5 days isn’t nearly enough time to explore them all with the kids.
+There is so much to see and do in Prague, the capital city of the Czech Republic, that five days isn’t nearly enough time to explore them all with the kids.

 Crossing Charles Bridge is also an event, as each statue and every angle has something new to offer.

 There are so many day trip options available from Prague that I would suggest everyone drive to Prague.
 However, flying in and taking a guided tour is also a great idea, just be mindful that most tours don’t allow kids under 5 years old to join.
-Public transit is extensive in Prague but everything is so close together, and there is so much to see on the way to each major attraction, that walking really is the best use of your time…and it’s free.
+Public transit is extensive in Prague and everything is so close together.
+There is so much to see on the way to each major attraction that walking really is the best use of your time…and it’s free.

-Stay someone where central in town.
+Stay somewhere central in town.
 We managed to find this amazing hotel, Residence Bologna, not far from the action and it was in the perfect location.
 Read our full review here.
-We even managed to get a family room for not too expensive, considering it is the capital city, and there were two full bedrooms with a wall between.
+We even managed to get a family sized room that was not too expensive considering it is the capital city, and there were two full bedrooms with a wall between.
 Hallelujah, the kids can go to bed and we can stay up for travel planning or watching tv…or blogging.

 Winter isn’t all that cold in the city, but it isn’t beach weather either.
-The surrounding country side can get it’s fair bit of snow fall but the city usually manages to stay a few degrees warmer, as most cities do, and it usually just rains in December.
-Also, if going during the Christmas break, crowds start to form on December 28th like clockwork.
-Everyone wants to be in the big city for the New Year’s Festivities (which go off at 6pm, not midnight, I love it!) so I would strongly suggest getting the majority of your “inside things” sightseeing done before then and leave the “outside things” for later on in the trip.
+The surrounding countryside can get its fair share of snowfall but the city usually manages to stay a few degrees warmer, as most cities do, and it usually just rains in December.
+Also, if going during the Christmas break, crowds start to form on December 28 like clockwork.
+Everyone wants to be in the big city for the New Year’s Festivities (which go off at 6 pm, not midnight, I love it!) so I would strongly suggest getting the majority of your “inside things/sightseeing” done before and leave the “outside things” for later.